Anfal campaign: Summary

 The Anfal campaign began in February 1988 and continued until August or September and included the use of ground offensives, aerial bombing, chemical warfare, systematic destruction of settlements, mass deportation and firing squads.
 The campaign was headed by Ali Hassan al-Majid who was a cousin of Iraqi President Saddam Hussein from Saddam's hometown of Tikrit.

 The Iraqi Army was supported by Kurdish collaborators whom the Iraqi government armed, the so-called Jash forces, who led Iraqi troops to Kurdish villages that often did not figure on maps as well as to their hideouts in the mountains.
 The Jash forces frequently made false promises of amnesty and safe passage.
-There were some Yazidi collaborators.
-The Iraqi government offered not to attack Yazidis if they participated in the Anfal campaign yet Yazidis were still a victim and target to the campaign.
-Yazidi special detachments were formed to "pursue and attack" Muslim Kurds.
-They were separate from the NDB, which consisted of Muslim Kurds.
-There was also Yarsani collaborators after some Yarsani religious leaders openly sided with the Iraqi government.
-They were rather taken advantage of, as Ali Hassan al-Majid stated that "we must Arabize the area, and only real Arabs - not Yazidis who one day say that they are Kurds and the next that they are Arabs.
-We turned a blind eye to the Yazidi people joining the jahsh in the beginning, in order to stop the saboteurs from growing.
-But apart from that, what use are the Yazidis?
-No use."
 Iraqi state media extensively covered the Anfal campaign using its official name.
 Approximately 1,200 Kurdish villages were destroyed during the Anfal campaign.
 To many Iraqis, Anfal was presented as an extension of the ongoing Iran–Iraq War, although its victims were overwhelmingly Kurdish civilians.
+Like the atrocities committed on the Marsh Arabs, the motive was seemingly to intimidate the Kurdish population rather than actually suppress the armed resistance.